SuadoCowboy/SuadoScript/README.md

 incrementvariable.

 # Extra
-Altough It is made in python, I intend to make it in gdscript (godot language) and MAYBE other languages like Java, C++, C# and JavaScript.
+Altough It is made in python, I intend to make it in gdscript (GodotEngine programming language) and MAYBE other languages like Java, C++, C# and JavaScript.
 All these versions would use Lua as plugin language instead of Python.